Union-busting by any other name would stink as bad

 Recent labor disputes at Whole Foods Market (owned by Amazon) and Trader Joe’s have modernized anti-union methods.
 Whole Foods, based in Austin, Texas, reported store sales of $17.1 billion in Fiscal Year 2019, but the company has used "explainer videos" to distract from finances by criticizing unions.
 The corporation has also developed a mapping tool that uses factors such as worker complaints about stores’ labor violations, union activities near its stores, and the diversity of stores’ workforces to track risks of unionization at its 500-plus U.S. locations, which have had sick-outs due to a lack of workers protections against the virus.

-Trader Joe’s, headquartered in Monrovia, Calif., has used a series of actions to use against workers to defeat unionizing over issues such as insufficient protections for workers and hazard pay during the COVID-19 outbreak.
-They’ve range from handing out anti-union talking points to managers to CEO Dan Bane mailing a letter to all workers opposing unions and calling organizing efforts "a distraction."
+Trader Joe’s, headquartered in Monrovia, Calif., has used a series of actions against workers to defeat unionizing over issues such as insufficient protections for workers and hazard pay during the COVID-19 outbreak.
+They’ve ranged from handing out anti-union talking points to managers to CEO Dan Bane mailing a letter to all workers opposing unions and calling organizing efforts "a distraction."

 Celine McNicholas, government affairs director for the Economic Policy Institute (EPI), said, "It’s an absolute disgrace they would take advantage of a pandemic to frustrate workers’ ability to organize and get better representation for themselves so they’re not risking their lives to perform essential services.